her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### G

 **GPT-4**
-: Generative Pre-trained Transformer 4, the large language model used by Ara for natural language understanding and generation.
+: Generative Pre-trained Transformer 4, the large language model used by Aara for natural language understanding and generation.

 ### H

 **Health Advice Tool**
-: Specialized component of Ara that provides guidance on women's health topics including menstrual health, PCOS, fertility, and hormonal issues.
+: Specialized component of Aara that provides guidance on women's health topics including menstrual health, PCOS, fertility, and hormonal issues.

 **HerMirror**
-: The platform hosting the Ara Health Agent, focused on women's health and wellness.
+: The platform hosting the Aara Health Agent, focused on women's health and wellness.

 ### L

 **LangGraph**
-: A framework for building stateful, multi-actor applications with LLMs, used to orchestrate Ara's workflow.
+: A framework for building stateful, multi-actor applications with LLMs, used to orchestrate Aara's workflow.

 **LLM (Large Language Model)**
 : AI models trained on vast amounts of text data to understand and generate human-like text.